ucsb-cs16/f22/_lab/lab09.md

      Expected: 4 5  Actual:
 ```

 You should replace each function stub with the correct code for the function until all of the tests for each one pass.
 It is recommended that you work on the functions one at a time in the order that they are presented above.
-That is, get all the tests to pass for addIntToStartOfList then addIntToEndOfList and so on.
-When all the tests pass, move on to the next step.
+That is, get all the tests to pass for isPalindrome then recursiveSum and so on.
+When all the tests pass, move on to the next step. **Note that the test cases provided to you in the lab are not comprehensive.
+Think about possible edge cases that is breaking your code.**

 ## Step 4: Check Your Work